huuhghhgyg/MicroCityNotes/docs/notes/3d_scene_en.md

 Coordinate system in MicroCityWeb

+> Note that the three-dimensional coordinate axes x, y, and z here are manually drawn to show the coordinate system in MicroCityWeb and do not directly exist in the three-dimensional scene.

 ## Setting up a Scene

 Setting up a scene requires the use of the `setenv` function, with the specific usage as follows: